All Episodes

 We are the lone superpower of the world.

-Our own national security and protecting the free flow of oil at market prices is clearly in a top ten Of U.S. national security, maybe in the top five, and it may be even number one.
+The things that are being discussed here regarding Iran have to do with our self-interest, our own national security, and protecting the free flow of oil at market prices is clearly in the top 10 of U.S. national security, maybe in the top five, and it may be even number one.

-And as the leader of the we cannot farm out our national security.
+And as the leader of the, we cannot farm out our national security.

 We cannot farm out our national interest to others who have really no interest in ours because they know we can take care of ourselves.